thevivekpandey/bipartite-matching-challenge/README.md

 As you can see, call all the models have failed here (and that's why I have created this challenge).
 Here are a few details about my attempts.

-Claude/OpenAI open models _did not hallucinate_.
+Claude and OpenAI open models _did not hallucinate_.
 They tried hard to solve the problem and then admitted that they have not been able to solve the problem.
 In some cases, they reported partial progress that they could make, and pointed to future directions that could be taken.
 See the screenshots below.

 Claude (Fable here) tells the progress, the gap and future line of attack: